 UP-DATE 11/30/2010: I have the 3" Robart Goodyear ribbed tires with the scale 8-Spoked wheels installed on the Jug.
 I had to grind off about 1/16" from the VQ strut to assure clearance against any potential tire rub.

-UP-DATE 2/13/2011: I have decided to take a different direction on both the E-Tracts and the struts on the JUG.
+UP-DATE 2/13/2011: I have decided to take a new direction on both the E-Tracts and the struts on the JUG.

 Without a great deal of modifications I was able to fit the PZ 514s in the wing sockets quite nicely.
 I made a couple of mounting plates out of 3/16" ply, and used the 2 outward attachment pins to anchor the plates in nice and tight while the epoxy cured.
 I cut a couple of shims to give them a bit of forward rake and that was it.

 I've had a pair of these 40-120 Class Offset Oleo Struts for P51 Mustang from RC Skylite for quite some time now, and I thought the JUG was a perfect candidate for them.
 Although they are listed for the P-51, the wheel offset is not scale for the Mustang.
 But!....I got to thinking, the JUG retracts the LG with the wheels first in to the wheel wells!
 Sure enough, with the Robart Goodyears attached, they retracted nice a flush in the wells.
 The 5mm strut legs fit perfect in the 514s so everything was coming along nicely.
 I did have to make a 1/2" longer leg pin to compensate for the slightly shorter aluminum strut.
 I had to cut a bit more foam to clearance the A-arms.
 I then heated up the plastic strut skirts/covers to form more of a bend so they will clear the struts when compressed.
 That was pretty much it!